The-Developing-Developers/git_handbook/git_handbook.md

 # Most Common Commands and Concepts

+A list of the most common Git commands and concepts.

 ## Add

 Allows to move any modified files from the *working area* to the *staging area*.
 The *staging area* is a sort of launch pad to review the changes before committing them.
 The commit is executed by `git commit`.